alvaromongon/Microsoft.Extensions.Configuration.MsTestContext/README.md

-# Microsoft.Extensions.Configuration.MsTestContext
+# Introduction
-Ms test context configuration provider for Microsft extensions configuration
+Implementation of a MsTestContext configuration provider for Microsft extensions configuration

-In order to test it, just:
-- Download it and open it with visual studio (I was using VS 2017).
+If you are using MsTests with runsettings files in your test projects, It is nice to load the settings into the Microsoft extensions configuration abstractions.
+So you can get the configuration from IConfiguration.

+# Getting Started
+- Install the package in your test project
+- Create the runsettings file
-- Using the test menu under test setting select the test settings file (The .runsettings file in the test project).
+- Select the runsettings file as your tests settings file in the test explorer windows (VS2019)
+- Create the configuration root object loading data from the test context: ".AddMsTestContext(context)""
-- Run the tests.
+- Use the configuration interface

-Cheers.
+# Build and Test
+I was using VS2019 to build the solution and there are some tests to show how could be used.
+So you can run the tests locally and follow the code.
+Just remember to select you tests settings file.